S692/ICT3204C1G5/README.md

 ### Importing & Viewing Kibana Dashboard
 1. Navigate to http://localhost:5601 and select Stack Management from the menu.
 2. On the Stack Management page, click on Saved Objects under Kibana from the menu.
 3. Select the Import button on the right side of the screen and click on "Select a file to import".
 Choose a file from your device to import into Kibana.
+In this case, it would be "Gp5_kibana-dashboard-export.ndjson".
 4. To view the dashboard, search for "ICT3204 Assignment" in the Saved Objects searhbox, and select the item found.